-I’ve been wanting to make gazpacho for at least a month now.
+I’ve been wanting to make tomato gazpacho for at least a month now.
 It’s one of those things I’ve been dying to try but just didn’t feel like I had the time to commit to make it, which was silly really because it’s one of the easiest and least time-consuming recipes I’ve ever made.

 It’s also one of the tastiest things I’ve ever made and its vegan and Whole 30 approved.

-With the bounty of end of summer vegetables right now you basically can pick a bunch of them and blend.
+With the bounty of summer vegetables right now you basically can pick a bunch of them and blend.
 After doing some research, I decided to make a tomato-based gazpacho and not just any tomatoes, but heirloom tomatoes.

 Heirloom tomatoes are tomatoes that have been produced through seeds that have been handed down for generations.
 The seeds are technically the “heirloom” in heirloom tomatoes and some have been in circulation for more than 50 years, according to tomatofest.com.